mHealth App Development and Standardization of Innovative Technologies

 Standards for mHealth app development: With a large number of health apps available online (paid and free) and more than 45,000 mHealth app developers (Kao & Liebovitz, 2017), health app development faces numerous challenges.
 A recent systematic review revealed that there are no clear regulations for the development of mHealth programs (Van Velthoven et al., 2018).
 Standards, as explained earlier, are essential to reduce risks, boost revenue, and improve access and quality.
 Depending on their various functions and purposes, health apps must be strictly regulated to improve patient outcomes and safety.
 Standards can also enhance a company’s reputation and benefit economies.
 At the same time, regulatory oversight should not become a burden to technological advancement, which is developing at a rapid pace.
 Thus, one of the most effective ways to improve innovative regulations concerning mHealth app development is an open crowd-sourced app rating system.
 Such a system can be used to validate standards; it can help experts examine app content and allow consumers to rate app usability.
 Scientific evidence is also crucial to enhance the standardization of mHealth app development.
 In fact, more and more randomized controlled trials and literature sources support the rapid pace with which mHealth app development is expanding.
 Note that clinical trials and publication practices might be time-consuming, so real-world evidence is essential in research.

 Privacy concerns in mHealth app development: Healthcare app developers should also consider patients’ privacy and safety.
 Medical information is sensitive, and personal health information management can be a tricky task.
-It’s not a secret that health apps require confidential details, such as name, age, and access to storage data.
+It’s not a secret that health apps require confidential details, such as name, age, and access to stored data.
 Such data should not be used without consent; boxes that grant permission must be implemented.
 App developers have faced strong negative reactions after some companies have used data without approval.
 Cloud adoption is another major challenge for developers.
 Note that since some cloud-based storage databases cannot be properly secured, innovative standards and security regulations must be employed in app development practices (Van Velthoven et al., 2018).

 Hospital information systems and mHealth app development: Since mHealth apps collect a wide range of metrics and personal information, data can be integrated into hospital information systems and electronic health records (EHRs).
 Nevertheless, app developers must decide which information is valid in order to be integrated into patients’ medical records.
 Mathematical algorithms and clear standards can facilitate app development.
 To set an example, the Substitutable Medical Applications and Reusable Technologies (SMART) is an innovative initiative which can help developers create apps that run across various electronic health records platforms.
 Note that SMART employs the Fast Healthcare Interoperability Resources (FHIR), which is a draft standard for exchanging digital health records.
 Interestingly, companies like Epic allow developers to access their electronic health records system.
 Free and easy access can also help patients and providers track appointments and check test results.
 Personal health records (PHRs) kept by the patients – not the providers – are also essential in today’s app development.
 Such tools can help users store medical information (e.g., blood type) across multiple networks and beyond borders (Kao & Liebovitz, 2017).